jovana623/expense-tracker/README.md

 - **Budgets**: Create budgets for various categories like groceries, entertainment, etc.
 - **Detailed Statistics**: View financial trends, summaries, and category-wise expenses.
 - **Calendar**: Keep track of your transactions by date.
+- **Admin Panel**: A dedicated panel for admin users to manage users, transactions, categories, and system-level settings.
+- **User Support Chat**: Built-in real-time support chat for users to communicate with support/admins directly.
+- **Notifications**: Real-time in-app notifications for budget limits, reminders, and support messages.
 - **Responsive Design**: Fully responsive design, optimized for both desktop and mobile use.

 ## 🎨 **Gallery**